DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - ✏️Full disk encryption like Bitlocker can protect data at rest.
       - Tapes may be vulnerable to theft or loss in transit.
 That means that tapes that are leaving their normal storage facility should be handled according to the organization's classification schemes and handling requirements.
       - ✏️DRM is useful for data at rest because DRM "travels with the data" regardless of the data state
-      - For example, A 🧠watermark is used to digitally label data and can be used to indicate ownership, as well as to assist a digital rights management (DRM) system in identifying data that should be protected.
+      - Watermarks can detect the unauthorized copying of documents, including photos.
+For example, A 🧠watermark is used to digitally label data and can be used to indicate ownership, as well as to assist a digital rights management (DRM) system in identifying data that should be protected.
 Digital watermarking places labels or marking in files (digital data).
 Other methods, such as data loss prevention (DLP) and digital rights management (DRM), can detect the labels.
       - DRM is especially useful when you can’t encrypt data volumes.
     - 🌟**Data in transit**: think of data in transit wholistically -- moving data from anywhere to anywhere; use ✏️encryption for data in transit
       - TLS is frequently used to secure data when it is in transit.